Timing belt replacement cost

 As its name implies, a timing belt ensures that multiple engine components (like your crankshaft, camshaft and water pump) all work in sync.
 You can think of it as the conductor to your engine’s orchestra.

 A timing chain performs the same exact job, except it’s made of metal and typically housed inside of the engine.
-(Timing belts are generally found on the outside.)
+Timing belts are typically located outside the engine block, making them more accessible than timing chains.

 When should you replace your timing belt?